skalenetwork/mirage-manager/docs/Nodes.md

 ### getPassiveNodeIdsForAddress

+Gets all passive node IDs for a specific address

 ```solidity
 function getPassiveNodeIdsForAddress(address nodeAddress) external view returns (NodeId[] nodeIds)
 ```

-Gets all passive node IDs for a specific address

-_Reverts if the address has no passive nodes_
+**dev:** _Reverts if the address has no passive nodes_

 #### Parameters